 Foreign Banks: Trends, Impact and Financial Stability

-Using a new, comprehensive database on bank ownership, identifying also the home country of foreign banks, for 137 countries over the period 1995-2009, this paper provides an overview of foreign bank activity and its impact of financial development and stability.
-We document substantial increases in foreign bank presence, especially in emerging markets and developing countries, but which slowed down dramatically with the onset of the global crisis.
-Over time, banks from many more home countries have become active as investors, with several emerging countries becoming important exporters.
-Investment, however, remains mostly regional.
-In terms of loans, deposits and profits, current market shares of foreign banks average 20 percent in OECD countries and close to 50 percent in developing countries and emerging markets.
-Foreign banks differ from domestic banks in key balance sheet variables, notably having higher capital and more liquidity, but lower profitability.
-Cross-country analysis shows that only in developing countries is foreign bank presence negatively correlated with domestic credit creation.
-Finally, using panel regressions, we show that during the global crisis foreign banks reduced credit more compared to domestic banks, but not when dominant in the host country.
+This paper introduces a comprehensive database on bank ownership for 137 countries over 1995-2009, and reviews foreign bank behavior and impact.
+It documents substantial increases in foreign bank presence, with many more home and host countries.
+Current market shares of foreign banks average 20 percent in OECD countries and 50 percent elsewhere.
+Foreign banks have higher capital and more liquidity, but lower profitability than domestic banks do.
+Only in developing countries is foreign bank presence negatively related with domestic credit creation.
+During the global crisis foreign banks reduced credit more compared to domestic banks, except when they dominated the host banking systems.

 JEL Classification: F21, F23, G21